-For an overview of Bug Club and more information on the research, read our research report
+For an overview of Bug Club and more information:

 We wanted to explore if use of Bug Club helps students improve their literacy.
 During 2015 and 2016, we collaborated with UCL Institute of Education (IOE), to conduct a multi-approach evaluation of Bug Club.
 The evaluation aimed to understand the impact of Bug Club on pupils’ literacy learning, their attitudes to reading and school and their reading activity.